-If you’re investing in the stock market, you’re most likely earning dividends and interest or capital gains from the sale of appreciated assets.
+If you’re investing in the stock market, you’re most likely earning dividends and interest or capital gains from selling appreciated assets.
 For example, you own company stock that pays a quarterly dividend, or you lend money to friends or financial institutions (savings) and earn interest, or you sell a stock that appreciated from $10 to $15 for a capital gain of $5.
-Portfolio income is what’s often associated with long-term goals such as retirement, but isn’t limited to such.
+Portfolio income is often associated with long-term goals such as retirement but isn’t limited to such.

-Some examples of portfolio income include becoming a stockholder of a company, depositing money into a savings account or certificate of deposit (CDs), invested in index funds and ETFs.
+Some examples of portfolio income include becoming a company’s stockholder, depositing money into a savings account or certificate of deposit (CDs), invested in index funds and ETFs.

 When creating your income strategy, it’s important to understand how taxes are applied.
 The IRS tax rates can differ significantly depending on the type of income made with portfolio income often lower than active income.